-Lawyers with our firm have practiced as employment rights attorneys in Columbus, Ohio for more than 60 years.
-As a result, we have built a an award winning local, Ohio and national practice based on protecting workers in all industries while devoting special attention to enforcing the rights of unionized employees.
+Lawyers with our firm have practiced for more than 60 years.
+As a result, we have built an award winning local, Ohio and national practice based on protecting workers in all industries while devoting special attention to enforcing the rights of unionized employees.

-We make every effort to protect the rights of employees to to receive the pay, benefits and working conditions they are entitled to, as well as, the freedom to work free from harassment and discrimination.
-Our Columbus, Ohio based employment lawyers are able to consult and negotiate with employers to prevent problems before they occur, but we are also ready to take employers to court when they violate workplace laws.
+Our Columbus employment attorneys make every effort to protect the rights of employees to receive the pay, benefits and working conditions they are entitled to, as well as, the freedom to work free from harassment and discrimination.
+We are able to consult and negotiate with employers to prevent problems before they occur, but we are also ready to take employers to court when they violate Ohio workplace laws.

 Prevailing wage laws apply to all public improvements financed in whole or in part by public funds.
-Barkan Meizlish, LLP can hold construction employers accountable for failing to pay the required wages, benefits and overtime.
+Barkan Meizlish DeRose Cox, LLP can hold construction employers accountable for failing to pay the required wages, benefits and overtime.

 Workplace harassment, from persistent, inappropriate and unwelcome comments to actual assault, is illegal.
 Even when the harassment does not involve a physical threat, the mental and emotional toll can make continuing with or advancing in a job impossible.
-The attorneys at Barkan Meizlish, LLP win justice for victims of unlawful harassment.
+Barkan Meizlish DeRose Cox, LLP’s employment lawyers win justice for victims of unlawful harassment.

-Several federal and state laws prohibit discrimination based on a person’s race, religion, sex, gender, age, national origin, military service, disability or pregnancy status.
+Several federal and Ohio state laws prohibit discrimination based on a person’s race, religion, sex, gender, age, national origin, military service, disability or pregnancy status.
 Prohibited acts include mistreatment, refusal to hire, denying equal pay, benefits and promotions to employees, and unlawfully disciplining or discharging an employee.
-When discrimination occurs in the workplace, a Barkan Meizlish, LLP employee rights attorney in Columbus, Ohio will stand up for the victim.
+When discrimination occurs in the workplace, a Barkan Meizlish DeRose Cox, LLP employment attorney will stand up for the victim.

-If you have a workplace problem, an employment attorney in the Columbus, Ohio, offices of Barkan Meizlish, LLP, is available to provide advice and assistance.
+If you have a workplace problem, the Ohio employment law attorneys of Barkan Meizlish DeRose Cox, LLP, are available to provide advice and assistance.
 To schedule a FREE CONSULTATION, call us at (614) 221-4221 or connect with us online.
 You can email us your questions to firstname.lastname@example.org.

 Fill out the form below to get started.